freeCodeCamp/freeCodeCamp/README.md

 for authentication with single page applications.
 If you insist on using a client-side framework, it's best if you use a boilerplate of choice for your particular client-side framework and just grab the pieces you need from the Hackathon Starter.

+### Why is there no "Forgot Password" during login?
+I started working on it, but quickly realized it should be library's responsibility.
+It would add a lot of extra code to an already hefty boilerplate that people would have to go through.
+That's part of the reason.
+The main reason is I have never built this feature before, and there is no "one true way" to do it if you search the web.
+I don't want to invest a lot of time into it by putting together a quick hack, trying to mimick the way others have build this feature.
+Ideally, I wish there was node.js library that integrates well with *passport-local*, but AFAIK it does not exist yet.
+Even, [Keystone.JS](http://keystonejs.com/) - a node.js CMS does not have this feature.
+I have started working on it, but if it's really that important and you would like to continue it, check out the `forgot-password` branch.
+So far it has a template, GET controller to render that template, POST controller to send an email via Nodemailer.

 How it works (mini guide)
 -------------------------